On Bayesian Sequential Clinical Trial Designs: Three Perspectives on Bayesian Sequential Designs

 From a Bayesian perspective, after a clinical trial has been completed, all the information about $\theta$ is contained in its posterior distribution.
 Let $t$ denote the stopping time of a sequential trial.
 For example, based on the stopping rule in Equation \eqref{eq:bayes_boundary},

 Then, $\by_t = (y_1, \ldots, y_{n_t})$ is the vector of accumulating data up to the time of stopping.
 At the time of stopping, the posterior distribution of $\theta$ is given by

 One may be worried that the stopping time $t$ is not included in the conditional of $p(\theta \mid \by_t)$.
-However, we have
+However, assuming that $\theta$ and $t$ are independent conditional on $\by_t$, we have

-given that $\theta$ and $t$ are independent conditional on $\by_t$.
-Most often (and in all the designs that we have reviewed), $\theta$ affects $t$ only through the observations $\by_t$, in which case the equation holds, and the stopping rule plays no role in the posterior distribution of $\theta$.
+because $f(t, \by_t \mid \theta) = f(t \mid \by_t, \theta) f(\by_t \mid \theta) = f(t \mid \by_t) f(\by_t \mid \theta)$.
+Most often (and in all the designs that we have reviewed), $\theta$ affects $t$ only through the observations $\by_t$, in which case the conditional independence assumption is satisfied, the equation holds, and the stopping rule plays no role in the posterior distribution of $\theta$.
 See, e.g., \cite{hendriksen2021optional}.
 However, we note that in some situations, $\theta$ could affect $t$ other than just via $\by_t$.
 For example, if an interim analysis happens because an external trial found a positive treatment effect, which is more likely if $\theta$ is positive and large, this would affect $t$ via external data other than via the current data.

 The posterior mean, $\E(\theta \mid \by_t)$, is a commonly used point estimator for $\theta$.
 On the other hand, a $100(1 - \alpha)\%$ credible interval for $\theta$ can be constructed as $(\theta^\text{L}, \theta^\text{U})$, where $\theta^\text{L}$ and $\theta^\text{U}$ are the lower and upper $(\alpha/2)$ quantiles of $p(\theta \mid \by_t)$, respectively.
 This credible interval has its asserted coverage in repeated practices if the model specification is correct (see Appendix \ref{sec:app:background_calibrated_Bayes}), but the coverage may deteriorate in the presence of model misspecification.
 Lastly, the posterior probability of the alternative hypothesis, $\Pr(\theta > 0 \mid \by_t)$, is also reported.